JMacPherson95/Cypress-tests/README.md

 npm install

 ```

-   * Open Cypress by runnung the flowwling in the terminal:
+   * Once the install is complete, open Cypress by running the following in the terminal:
 ```
 # Open cypress in browser
 npx cypress open